Event Planning: Food Hygiene and Safety

 It is advised that you obtain a copy of their Gas Safe certificate, risk assessment and public liability insurance.

-It is advised that you also consider the provision of an adequate supply of free drinking water.
+- Provision of an adequate supply of free drinking water

 Where it is proposed that patrons bring their own refreshments, publicity material should stress no naked flames, as this may present a fire hazard.